Older Film and TV Actors Who Retain Star Power | LatestLY

 "I feel very comfortable," he said.
 "Be honest with yourself … I've decided to embrace it."

-"I have a a mantra," he added with his usual deadpan wit, "find a mirror you trust" — a quote from the British writer Martin Amis.
+"I have a mantra," he added with his usual deadpan wit, "find a mirror you trust," Martin said, quoting the British writer Martin Amis.

 Meryl Streep, now 76, also has a supporting role in "Only Murders in the Building," and has also spoken out about aging.
 "One day you wake up and realize that your youth is gone, but along with it, so go insecurity, haste and the need to please," she once said.